Skip to content Skip to footer

 What is meningitis?

-Meningitis is an infection of the protective membranes that surround the brain and spinal cord.
+Meningitis is a bacterial or viral infection of the protective membranes that surround the brain and spinal cord.

 Bacterial meningitis usually requires urgent treatment in hospital with antibiotics.
-It is estimated that 1 in every 10 case of bacterial meningitis can be fatal.
-There are many different bacteria that cause meningitis the most common types are:
+It’s estimated that 1 in every 10 cases of bacterial meningitis can be fatal.

 • TB